 Tenants with property or tenancy issues in Liverpool should contact:

 The Tenancy Deposit Scheme (TDS)

-Landlords with issues should contact:
+Landlords and Tenants with other property issues should contact:

 The Property Ombudsman